tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

   ![svm_model.png](Images/svm_model.png)

 If time permits, illustrate to students how to define a decision boundary.
-A common practice to identify the decision boundary/hyperplane for the already identified data points prior to making predictions.
+A common practice to identify the decision boundary/hyperplane for the already identified data points, prior to making predictions.
 This provides a visual representation of the already existing classes and their margin of separation.

 * Emphasize to students that this practice of plotting the decision boundary is just illustrative.
 If you are short on time, do not review the code.
-Just show the students the visualization in the solution notebook.
-The goal is to illustrate to students what a hyperplane is and the importance of wide margins.
+Just show students the visualization in the solution notebook.
+The goal is to illustrate what a hyperplane is, and the importance of wide margins.

 * Also communicate to students that plotting the decision boundary with contour is only effective when there are two **features** in the data.